dirtsimple/imposer/README.md

 Since any state file can potentially include tweaks, this is a powerful tool for modularizing and reusing these types of code snippets.

 Note, however, that only state files that are directly or indirectly `require`d by your `imposer-project.md` or global imposer configuration will have their tweaks included in the plugin.
 If you specify states on the command line that contain tweaks, Imposer will output warnings for each such state, and will not actually add the code to the generated plugin.
-(This is because the plugin is generated from scratch each time, so its contents would be change whenever you re-ran `imposer apply` with different arguments.)
+(This is because the plugin is generated from scratch each time, so its contents would change whenever you re-ran `imposer apply` with different arguments.)

 ### Extending The System

-Aside from tweaks, you can use PHP blocks to do either WP API operations that aren't currently built-in to imposer, or to create extensions to the configuration format.
+Aside from tweaks, you can use PHP blocks to do custom WP API operations and to extend the configuration format.
 For example, if there's a plugin or wp-cli package that defines an API for some type of object, like LMS courses or e-commerce products, you could extend the configuration format with a new top-level key like `my_ecommerce_plugin`, containing a subkey for products.

 You would then include a state file in your plugin to initialize this key, with something like: